farouqBenarous/Login-BasicAuth-NodeJs-Mongodb/Readme.md

 ### first download the modules that i used
 `npm install`
 ### Second Set the envirenment variables used in the project which are jwtPrivateKey and  DbString
-'export DbString=your connection string  to the mongo database' 'export jwtPrivateKey=your connection  private key to generate the tokens'
+`export DbString=your connection string  to the mongo database `

+`export jwtPrivateKey=your connection  private key to generate the tokens `

-### Run the project with `node index.js'
+### Run the project
+`node index.js'